jamesstout/newznab/innodb/README.md

     ./innodb_threaded.sh

 ### If you do not have a tmux.conf file in your home folder, you can use mine.
+Run this as the user you will run the script with.
     wget -N ~/.tmux.conf https://dl.dropbox.com/u/8760087/tmux.conf
+    mv ~/tmux.conf ~/.tmux.conf

 ### If you connect using putty, then under Window/Translation set Remote character set to UTF-8.